ProtocolONE/ptah-docs/content/docs/size.md

 You can customise the padding and margin of any element.

 {{< hint >}}
-To edit indents for a section, block or element, open its properties.
+To edit indents for any section, block or element.

-You can update an element's indents right on Settings Panel after selecting the element.
+You can update indents for an element right on Settings Panel after selecting the element on Preview Area.

+To update the block indents, hover over the block and click the *Settings icon* at the top-left corner.

+To open the sections Indents Setting, click the *Spacing icon*.

 The spacing settings allows you to set the top, bottom, left and right margin and padding of an element.
 To make all margin or padding values equal, click the *Chain icon* and set just one of the value and the others will get the same value automatically.